MetaMask/metamask-docs/docs/api-sdk/reference/provider-api.md

 The MetaMask provider emits this event when it first becomes able to submit RPC requests to a chain.
 We recommend using a `connect` event handler and the [`ethereum.isConnected()` method](#ethereum-isconnected) in order to determine when/if the provider is connected.

-### disconnect
+### `disconnect`

 ```typescript
 ethereum.on('disconnect', handler: (error: ProviderRpcError) => void);
 ```

 The MetaMask provider emits this event if it becomes unable to submit RPC requests to any chain.
-In general, this will only happen due to network connectivity issues or some unforeseen error.
+In general, this only happens due to network connectivity issues or some unforeseen error.

-Once `disconnect` has been emitted, the provider will not accept any new requests until the connection to the chain has been re-established, which requires reloading the page.
+Once `disconnect` is emitted, the provider doesn't accept any new requests until the connection to the chain is re-established, which requires reloading the page.
-You can also use the [`ethereum.isConnected()` method](#ethereum-isconnected) to determine if the provider is disconnected.
+You can also use the [`ethereum.isConnected()` method](#ethereumisconnected) to determine if the provider is disconnected.

-### accountsChanged
+### `accountsChanged`

 ```typescript
 ethereum.on('accountsChanged', handler: (accounts: Array<string>) => void);